surniaulula/wpsso-faq/readme.txt

 Adds a FAQs admin menu item (bellow Posts and Pages) to manage individual Question / Answer pages and FAQ categories.

-Offers a `[faq]` and `[question]` shortcode to include a list of FAQs by category, or individual Questions and Answers, in your post/page content.
+Offers `[faq]` and `[question]` shortcodes to include a list of FAQs by category, or individual Questions and Answers, in your post/page content.

 Optional: See the [WordPress Theme Handbook &gt; Custom Taxonomy section](https://developer.wordpress.org/themes/template-files-section/taxonomy-templates/#custom-taxonomy) for details on (optionally) creating a different template specifically for FAQ category webpages based on your current theme archive template.